1 January 2020

 Recommended Minimum System Requirements

-TclPro1.2: TclPro1.2 (Windows version) is necessary to run Docking Study with HyperChem.
+TclPro1.2 (Windows version): TclPro1.2 for Windows is necessary to run Homology Modeling Professional for HyperChem.
 TclPro1.2 is available on the Web free of charge.

 Compatible to the Protein Data Bank format versions 3.0-3.3.

 Docking Study with HyperChem is a package of Tcl/Tk programs (mainly user interface) and 32bit Windows console applications.

 These programs are compiled by the TclPro1.2 compiler.
 Thus, in order to run the package, you must install TclPro1.2 in your Windows system, prior to the installation of the package.

 A substantial Online-Help (English) is available from individual programs in the package.

 The package includes two user's manuals (presently Japanese Language Only).

 Important: When you installing the software, please make sure that HyperChem and TclPro1.2 have been installed in your system.

 * HyperChem is a registered trademark of Hypercube, Inc.